nasa-fornax/fornax-documentation/documentation/compute_environments.md

 :   The **pip**-based environments use [uv](https://docs.astral.sh/uv/) to manage the packages.
     These environments contain `pip`-installable packages and are used in most cases.
     The default environments are installed under `$ENV_DIR`.
-    Currently-installed pip-based environments include: `python3` as a general environment, and environments named `py-*`, one for each demonstration notebook.
-    They are activated with `source $ENV_DIR/{env-name}/bin/activate`.

 **conda**-based
 :   These use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to manage the packages (similar to conda/mamba):
     The `conda`-based environments are used with packages that are not `pip`-installable.
     These are also installed under `$ENV_DIR`.
-You can use `micromamba env list` to list the environments.
+You can also use `micromamba env list` to list the conda based environments.
-    Currently-installed conda-based environments include: `heasoft`, `ciao`, `sas` and `fermi` for high energy astrophysics software.
-    These are activated with `micromamba activate {env-name}` and deactivated with `micromamba deactivate`.

 ### Pre-installed Environments